svalver/Proglang/README.md

 ### Website

-Network visualizations of programming languages can be found on: __http://proglang.github.io/__
+Network visualizations of programming languages and other dissemination materials can be found on: http://svalver.github.io/Proglang/

 ### Source code